NimaFathi/posepred/ARGS_README.md

                            	[use_mask] [use_dct] [normalize] [is_noisy]
 				[snapshot_interval] [load_path] [save_dir]

 mandatory arguments:
-  data			Name of the dataloader yaml file, default is main dataloader model			Name of the model yaml file optimizer		Name of the optimizer yaml file, default is adam scheduler		Name of the scheduler yaml file, default is reduce_lr_on_plateau train_dataset         Name of train dataset Ex: 'posetrack' or '3dpw' (str)
+  data			Name of the dataloader yaml file, default is main dataloader (str) model			Name of the model yaml file (str) optimizer		Name of the optimizer yaml file, default is adam (str) scheduler		Name of the scheduler yaml file, default is reduce_lr_on_plateau (str) train_dataset         Name of train dataset Ex: 'posetrack' or '3dpw' (str)
   keypoint_dim          Dimension of the data Ex: 2 for 2D and 3 for 3D (int)
   epochs 	      	Number of training epochs (int)